SAP-samples/teched2022-AP260/exercises/ex1/README.md

-# Excercise 1 - Intro to Web3/Smart Contrcact Development with Hardhat, Ethereum and Solidity
+# Exercise 1 - Intro to Web3/Smart Contrcact Development with Hardhat, Ethereum and Solidity

 If you came here to learn about modern smart contract development, you're at the right spot.
 In this exercise, you will learn how to install and use the latest and most up-to-date tools with the help of a simple starter project.